Using Plainchant in Parishes

 Et exáudi oratiónem meam.

-Fílii hóminum, úsquequo gravi corde?
+Fílii hóminum, úsquequo gravi corde? *

-Ut quit dilígitis vanitátem et quaéritis mencium?
+Ut quid dilígitis vanitátem et quaéritis mencium?

-Et scitóte quóniam mirificávit Dóminus sanctum um;
+Et scitóte quóniam mirificávit Dóminus sanctum suum; *

-Dóminus exáudiet, cum clamávero adéum.
+Dóminus exáudiet, cum clamávero adeum.

 I cálled, the Gód of jústice gave me ánswer;